AdamLindenthal/christmas-gift-tracker/docs/walkthrough.md

   - **Direct Editing** - Edit gifts directly from the person card.
 - **🎁 Všechny dárky (All Gifts) View** - Complete list of all gifts.
   - **Unassigned Gifts** - Support for gifts not yet assigned to anyone.
-  - **Filterable** - View all gifts in one place.
+  - **Filterable** - Filter by text search, person, or gift status.
+  - **Sortable** - Sort table by name, person, price, or status.
+  - **Grid/Table View** - Toggle between visual grid and detailed table view.

 ### ✅ Spending Tracking

 - **Total Statistics** - Dashboard shows:
   - Total number of gifts
-  - Total amount spent across all people
+  - Total amount spent across all people (split by Spent / Planned)
 - **Per-Person Tracking** - Each person card displays:
   - Number of gifts
-  - Total spent for that person (in Kč)
+  - Total spent (green) + Planned amount (grey)

+### 4. Refined Price Display
+The price display on person cards has been refined to clearly separate "Spent" and "Planned" amounts.
+- **Spent**: Shown in green, representing the sum of prices for gifts that are not in the "Idea" state.
+- **Planned**: Shown in grey with a "+" prefix, representing the sum of prices for gifts that are still just "Ideas".

+### 5. Custom Deletion Confirmation
+To improve user experience and prevent accidental deletions, a custom confirmation modal has been implemented for deleting both people and gifts.
+This replaces the native browser alert and provides a clearer, safer deletion process.
 ### ✅ Christmas Theme

 - **Festive Design** - Red and green color scheme with gold accents